Investments growth icon

 4. Add this amount to your taxable income.

-5. If this amount is within the basic income tax band, you will pay 10% on your gains (or 18% on residential property).
-You will pay 20% (or 24% on residential property) on any amount above the basic tax rate.
+5. If this amount is within the basic income tax band, you will pay 18% on your gains.
+You will pay 24% on any amount above the basic tax rate.

 If you are a Trustee or business, then the same rules apply as if you were a higher rate tax payer.